 Many Fuchsia cultivars will form strong and enduring shrubs in the garden, flowering from late spring into autumn, or even winter.
 They bring the opportunity for an abundance of elegant and colourful blooms on cascading branches, which mix effortlessly with other semitropical plants which thrive in our mild climate.

 Generally speaking, the single or semi-double sorts look most at home in a garden setting, and these are usually the ones which are most heat tolerant and therefore suitable for growing in Sydney.
-There are many vigorous, upright growers that will grow into bushy shrubs up to a metre tall, or which can be trained as standards; others have a more trailing habit and can be used as groundcovers or positioned to spill over walls or steps.
+There are many vigorous, upright growers that will grow into bushy shrubs up to a metre tall, or which can be trained as standards; others have a more trailing habit and can be used as groundcovers or positioned to spill over walls or steps - or grown in a basket hung on a branch of a tree that casts dappled shade.
 Those with a lax habit can be trained as espaliers or even around wire shapes.
 There is a truly mind-boggling array of cultivars available at specialist fuchsia nurseries and festivals, in a range of sizes, shapes and every possible colour combination in shades of white, many hues of pink, purple, lavender-blue, violet, coral, salmon-orange, crimson and scarlet.

 A position in part shade is probably the safest one to try for many garden Fuchsia, as full sun can lead to burning of flowers and foliage.
+Fuchsia dislike hot temperatures.
 Morning sun, with afternoon shade is the ideal exposure.
 The more sensitive fuchsias which need to be grown under shade-cloth are less useful as general garden subjects.
 Very dense shade is unsuitable as it results in straggly plants with few flowers.
 On the whole, those which seem best able to stand sun are those of darker rather than paler coloured flowers and those of single form, rather than the fuller doubles.
-However, there are many exceptions to this and the best way to find out is to ask other gardeners about their experiences of growing them and, hopefully, even obtain cuttings from plants which are proven to be tough doers in the garden, as these are going to be the most heat tolerant cultivars.
-Some growers have created useful lists from their own experiences, such as http://home.pacific.net.au/~bcooper1, and nursery owners such as Brenlissa mail order fuchsias and Fuchsia clubs will also give good advice. .
+However, there are many exceptions to this and the best way to find out is to ask other gardeners about their experiences of growing them and, hopefully, even obtain cuttings from plants which are proven to be tough doers in the garden, as these are going to be the most heat-tolerant cultivars.
 If a particular fuchsia isn't performing well, move it in winter to a sunnier or less sunny spot, or put it in the ground if it is in a pot or in a pot if it is in the ground, to see if it will do better.

 Spring and autumn seem to be the best planting times.
 Generally they do appreciate cool, reasonably moist soil but they do not want to be waterlogged, so good drainage is essential.
 It is sometimes suggested that the plants be put into the garden bed 2-3 cm lower (in the centre of a basin that is lower than the surrounding soil) than they were in the pot to protect the roots from the extreme heat of our summers.
 The addition of compost to the planting site will be beneficial for growth.
 Mulching around the plant will also conserve moisture and keep the roots a little cooler.